 Examples of Normalization

-Many mainstream media organizations are now seeking pro-Trump columnists., re-centering the conservative/liberal divide to include Trump in the window of acceptability.
+Some mainstream media organizations are now seeking pro-Trump columnists, recentering the conservative/liberal divide to include Trump in the window of acceptability.

 Rhetoric in the Media

-When asked to explain the choice not to use the word “lie,” NPR's Mary Louise Kelly cites the Oxford English Dictionary:
+When asked in a January 25 interview to explain her choice not to use the word “lie” in broadcasts about Trump, NPR's Mary Louise Kelly cites the Oxford English Dictionary:

 "A false statement made with intent to deceive," says Kelly.
 "Intent being the key word there.
 Without the ability to peer into Donald Trump's head, I can't tell you what his intent was.
 I can tell you what he said and how that squares, or doesn't, with facts.”